-Secondary Endpoints:
+2.10.2 Secondary Endpoints:

-- 1. Local recurrence (LR): Time from randomisation to any clinically, histologically or radiologically confirmed LR of melanoma including satellite lesions and in transit metastases between the primary site and the regional draining lymph nodes - 2.
-Distant disease-free survival (DDFS): Time from randomisation to any clinically, histologically or radiologically confirmed distant recurrence of melanoma - 3.
+- 1. Local recurrence free survival (LRFS): Time from randomisation to any clinically, histologically or radiologically confirmed LR of melanoma including satellite lesions and in transit metastases between the primary site and the regional draining lymph nodes or death from any cause. - 2.
+Distant disease-free survival (DDFS): Time from randomisation to any clinically, histologically or radiologically confirmed distant recurrence of melanoma or death from any cause - 3.
 Melanoma specific survival (MSS): Time from randomisation to death due to melanoma - 4.
 Overall survival (OS): Time from randomisation to death from any cause. - 5.
 QoL and neuropathic pain assessments at baseline, 3, 6, 12 and 24 and at melanoma recurrence. - 6.
 Surgery related adverse events up to 12-months from the date of surgery. - 7.
 Serious Adverse events within 1 year - 8.
 Health economic evaluation resource utilisation and cost-utility analysis

-Summary of Statistical Methods
+2.11 Summary of Statistical Methods